Our Mission statement

 Why is a Household Goods Bank Needed?

-The Merrimack Valley communities have some of the highest poverty rates in the Commonwealth, according to the National Low Income Coalition Out of Reach 2013, Massachusetts ranks sixth as the most expensive state for renters.
+The Merrimack Valley communities have some of the highest poverty rates in the Commonwealth, according to the National Low Income Coalition Out of Reach 2020, Massachusetts ranks third as the most expensive state for renters.
+A wage of $35.52 per hour (or 111 hours per week worked at minimum wage) would be required to afford a two bedroom rental.

 Even for a two income family, obtaining household goods is a daunting task under these conditions, For an at risk family struggling with a loss of a job, family tragedy or recovering from homelessness it becomes almost impossible.